 - Rinse your mouth with fluoridated water or a mouthwash to keep harmful bacteria at bay.

 - Don’t brush your teeth immediately after vomiting; wait up to an hour for the acid to dissipate to avoid scratching your enamel.

 - If you can’t brush your teeth, drink water and swish it around your mouth immediately after a late-night snack.

 - Increase your vitamin D and calcium intake during pregnancy to boost bone health.

-Last but not least, make sure to maintain a regular checkup schedule with your dentist to promote good oral health and to resolve any small problems as soon as possible.
+Finally, make sure to maintain a regular checkup schedule with your dentist to promote good oral health and resolve any small problems as soon as possible.
 Your dentist is there to help you throughout every stage of life—including pregnancy!

 To learn more about dental healthcare during pregnancy, reach out to the TruBlu Dentistry team!
 We’ll help you develop the best at-home routine to ensure that your mouth is as healthy as possible throughout your pregnancy.